cp-algorithms/cp-algorithms/src/algebra/primality_tests.md

 This is the simplest form of a prime check.
 You can optimize this function quite a bit, for instance by only checking all odd numbers in the loop, since the only even prime number is 2.
+Multiple such optimizations are described in the article about [integer factorization](./algebra/factorization.html).

 ## Fermat primality test